Market Observations & Portfolio Commentary

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-• What Hurt: Underweight Info.
-Technology (a better performing sector) & overweight Cons.
-Staples (a weaker performing sector)
+What Hurt: Underweight Info.
+Technology (a better performing sector) & overweight Materials (a weaker performing sector)

 Portfolio Characteristics & Positioning

 We believe the Income Equity portfolio is positioned for long-term durability and possesses the fundamental ingredients that stand the test of time: wide moats, sustainably high returns on capital, strong cash flow generation, low leverage ratios, a premium shareholder yield (dividends + net buybacks), and trading at an attractive discount to the Russell 1000.
-As access to capital becomes more difficult and the cost of that capital is more expensive, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2024 and beyond.
-In an environment of possibly lower returns and greater volatility, we believe the Income Equity portfolio offers a compelling option for equity investors.
+As a corporate debt maturity wall approaches and the cost of that capital stays elevated, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2025 and beyond.
+In an environment of possibly lower returns and greater volatility, we believe the Income Equity portfolio offers an attractive option for equity investors.

 Source: FactSet